 While it’s possible to use Finder in conjunction with Preview to view all of your caps, that still isn’t a satisfying visual experience.
 One of the best solutions is PhotoBulk, a bulk image editor designed to rename, resize, and compress photos in bulk.
 Simply drag and drop the screenshots you want to rename, type in the name for the group, and click Start.
 All your renamed images will be tucked neatly into their own folder.

 Pro tip: You can set the exact format of your image names and pick the exact number the count starts from.

 How to share Apple screenshots

 But even once you’ve solved the question of how to snapshot on Mac, sharing those screenshots with, say, colleagues or friends isn’t necessarily the easiest thing to do.
 Rather than emailing files back and forth, or having to upload everything to a public Google Drive, you might consider a solution like Dropshare.
 As the name suggests, it makes sharing screenshots (and other files) as simple as dropping them into the relevant area.

 Dropshare connects with a range of major third-party cloud apps, but you can also lean on proprietary Dropshare Cloud if you prefer, which is helpful if you want to keep your Mac screen capture sharing separate from your other sharing activity.

+It’s clear that Apple understands the print screen Mac trouble for Windows switchers, so you can likely expect to see further improvements to the process in the future.
 In the meantime, there are some excellent options in the snipping tool for Mac market that facilitate the process and offer a range of diverse features you won’t find among those built-in options for taking a screenshot on Mac.